Trader Joe's Interview Questions & Reviews

 Very Easy Interview

-I applied in-person and the process took 3 weeks - interviewed at Trader Joe's in October 2010.
+I applied through an employee referral and the process took 1 week - interviewed at Trader Joe's in October 2010.

 I applied in-person and interviewed at Trader Joe's.